YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 As the SysAdmin
 In order to be efficient and decrease the amount of errors I wanto to generally perform any command the system within the sysadmin scope via clean and memorable oneliners

+### 4.6.
+Security

+As the SysAdmin
+In order to be able to provide the best possible security level of operation for the Issue-tracker instance I am responisble for
+I want to have pre-defined and clear set of tasks and activities to perform related to the security.

 ## 5. ETL AND INTEGRATIONS PERSPECTIVE